jeceljr/digitalCPUzoo/drv16/README.md

             0000            1XXX    0XXX   00X0
     fetch:  0               1       X      0
          =  E&!IR3&IR2&IR1  F|!IR1  !IR3   E&IR3&IR2

+*logSelect* is simply the low two bits of the instruction.

 ## Software

 It is possible to use the GNU AS assembler, even if it is for a processor like the x86, to generate